BorgeAI/BorgeAI/README.md

 ### AI-Agent Swarm

 This project integrates Python and artificial intelligence to enable multiple AI agents to collaborate, accomplishing complex data processing tasks that are beyond the capabilities of a single AI.
 In the economic field, considering that DeFi is a jungle, a labyrinth in which new users find it very difficult to find their way; together with my brother I am creating an AI agent that will help users move more easily in decentralized finance.
-Algorithms search for the best returns among various dapps and AI agents publish them to X.
+Algorithms search for the best yield among various dapps and AI agents publish them to X.
 Borge will be the main agent around whom the other agents gravitate; each of them will have a different role.

 #### Prerequisites